KDE/kreenshot-editor/README.md

 - add handles for rect resizing and line repositioning (as extra class)
     - Ctrl for propertional
 - draw arrow
-- click on empty space chooses Select tool
 - The QGraphicsProxyWidget class provides a proxy layer for embedding a QWidget in a QGraphicsScene

 LATER
 -----
-- item->lineStyle()->width = 3; // TODO: if this number is uneven, then the item AND the black selection handles become blurred!
 - cmake for testdata: file(COPY yourDir DESTINATION yourDestination)
 - PageOutput Settings: file format combobox should use setModel(), QAbstractItemModel, be an own widget and show also description
+- OpenSuseBuild service
     - pak: run unit tests after build
-- prepare-include-files.sh: only find classes with the KREEN_*(?)EXPORT macro
-    - does it makes sense to distinguish between KREEN_CORE_EXPORT and KREEN_UI_EXPORT???
-- OpenSuseBuild service
 - Ctrl+Shift+C: copy image to clipboard
     - show message flash, when done (or KMessageBox, "show never again")
     - plus: provide drag source for DND